The World Turned Upside Down: George Washington and the American Victory at Yorktown

 As slightly over 8,000 British officers and men were surrendering to the Americans and the French at Yorktown, help was on the way, but it would not arrive in time to turn the tide.
 After departing from New York with 7,000 troops, 25 ships of the line, two fifty-gun ships, and eight frigates, British commander in chief Henry Clinton entered the mouth of Chesapeake Bay five days after Cornwallis and his army had capitulated.
 As Cornwallis wrote to his superior after the devastating defeat, “Sir,—I have the mortification to inform your excellency that I have been forced to give up the posts of York and Gloucester, and to surrender the troops under my command, by capitulation on the 19th instant, as prisoners of war to the combined forces of America and France.”

-After receiving news of the seismic defeat at Yorktown, British Prime Minister Lord Frederick North paced the floor of 10 Downing Street in London and repeatedly exclaimed in despair, “Oh God!
+After receiving news of the catastrophic defeat at Yorktown, British Prime Minister Lord Frederick North paced the floor of 10 Downing Street in London and repeatedly exclaimed in despair, “Oh God!
 Oh God!
 It is over!
 It is all over!"
 He was absolutely right.
 Yorktown made it clear to many servants of the Crown that it was futile to continue to pour resources and manpower into the struggle to crush the dogged Americans in their fight for independence.
 The British Parliament even passed a resolution calling for the nation to end the war in March 1782.
 Although the Crown would maintain sizable numbers of troops in the American colonies, Yorktown marked the end of major combat operations in America.
 Peace negotiations between the warring powers began in 1782 and resulted in the signing of the Treaty of Paris on September 3, 1783.
 After eight years of toil and struggle, the United States of America was finally recognized as an independent nation, free at last to shape her own destiny rooted in liberty.

 More than anything else, American independence was won on the battlefield by General George Washington and all of the faithful Patriots who endured endless hardships in the service of their young nation.
 As Washington once reminded his soldiers during the struggle against the world’s premier war machine of its day, “The fate of unborn millions will now depend, under God, on the courage and conduct of this army.”
 He never forgot what was at stake in the Revolutionary War and his devotion to the cause was so strong that it formed the lifeline of America’s resistance, inspiring the troops in the field to persevere until the fight was finally won.
-Washington, as one of his most famous biographers anointed him, was “The Indispensable Man” of the American Revolution, but the triumphant general did not believe that victory was due to him or his soldiers alone.
+Washington, as one of his most famous biographers anointed him, was “The Indispensable Man” of the American Revolution.
+The triumphant general, however, did not believe that victory was due to him or his soldiers alone.
 As he professed in his farewell address to the Continental Army in November 1783, “The singular interpositions of Providence in our feeble condition were such, as could scarcely escape the attention of the most unobserving, while the unparalleled perseverance of the Armies of the United States, through almost every possible suffering and discouragement, for the space of eight long years, was little short of a standing Miracle.”